oraclechinaappdev/CloudNative_Mobile/Java Apps/103-JavaAppsLab.md

 ![](images/103/17.png)

 16. Git Staging view is displayed.
-First make sure the `welcome.jsp` is in the *Staged Changes* area.
+First make sure the `welcome.jsp` is in the *Staged Changes* area (i.e. Drag the file `welcome.jsp` from `Unstaged Changes` to `Staged Changes`).
 Type a commit message e.g. 'Updated welcome.jsp'.
 Optionally enter your name or cloud username and give a (valid or fake) email address in the following format as the screenshot shows.
 Click **Commit and Push...**

 ![](images/103/18.png)
 ![](images/103/19.png)